-If you want to lead a long, healthy life, a great place to start is to make sure your diet is infused with plenty of vitamin C. Vitamin C and longevity go hand-in-hand, so dive through this list of 10 foods high in vitamin C and consider this your invitation to start living the healthiest life possible.
+If you want to lead a long, healthy life, you’ll want to make sure you exercise, get plenty of sleep, and eat a clean, plant-based diet infused with plenty of vitamin C. Vitamin C and longevity go hand-in-hand, so dive through this list of 10 foods high in the essential vitamin and consider this your invitation to start living the healthiest life possible.

 Most people assume an orange is the food with the highest vitamin C content, but in fact it’s guava.
 Eat a 56-calorie half-cup of guava and receive a whopping 188 milligrams of vitamin C. Try this Sunshine Smoothie featuring banana and guava to really get your morning off on the right start.

 The capsaicin in chili peppers is thought to help relieve joint and muscle pain and that’s just one of its many benefits.
 Another benefit?
 Chili peppers have a vitamin C content that’s through the roof: 107.8 milligrams per half cup.
 Next time you’re in the mood for something with a little heat, whip up a batch of this Red Bean and Poblano Chili.

 3. Yellow And Red Peppers

 Add some bright yellow and reds to your diet and enjoy some vitamin C in the process.
 You’ll find 155 milligrams in each half cup of yellow peppers.
 In the mood to try something new?
 Try these Hungarian Stuffed Yellow Peppers.

 Ah, strawberries: they’re sweet, they’re juicy, and you can enjoy them for dessert without wreaking ruination upon your diet.
 Strawberries are filled with fiber, antioxidants, and – you guessed it – vitamin C. Enjoy a cup of strawberries for 84.7 milligrams of vitamin C. Make your sweet tooth and your heart happy with these Strawberry-Lemon Shortcakes.